cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/delete-deployment.md

     -t, --tenant-name - Specify the tenant where the blueprint in stored.
 (Default: current tenant) -f, --force flag - Delete the deployment even it contains active nodes.

-To delete a deployment from the Cloudify Web interface, you can:
+To delete a deployment from the Cloudify Cloudify Console, you can:

 * Go to the Deployments widget and click **Delete** on the relevant deployment.